 Flora & Fauna

-Not all dining is done at night of course, and Flora & Fauna offer some great vegan and gluten free options for brekky and/or brunch.
+Flora & Fauna in Northbridge offer some great vegan and gluten free options for brekky and/or brunch.
 Epic portions will get your day off to a filling start, and their GF banana bread is much-loved for a very good reason.

 Annalakshmi has been a fixture on the Swan River for almost 30 years, with their HUGE Indian buffet offering a heap of tasty options.
 Many often wonder how a restaurant so big can survive with their pay-what-you-feel ethos, but after a couple of trips back to the spice-soaked buffet you’ll understand.